selvaraj-sembulingam/ERA-V1/Assignments/S8/README.md

 * For CNNs, where spatial and channel information is important, layer normalization may not capture the statistical variations effectively, which can lead to suboptimal performance when dealing with larger batch sizes.
 * Also, Group normalization normalizes within groups of channels but does not consider the spatial dimensions.
 * Hence Batch Normalization outperforms Layer and Group Normalization in CNNs.

+* Note: A slight overfitting is still there in the model.
+This needs to be addressed with techniques like Image Augmentation etc